Eurovision Young Dancers 2015

-The Eurovision Young Dancers 2015 was the fourteenth edition of the Eurovision Young Dancers competition.
-The final was held in the New Theatre in Plzeň, Czech Republic, on 19 June 2015.
-It was organised by the European Broadcasting Union (EBU), and host broadcaster Česká televize (ČT).
+Eurovision Young Dancers 2015 was the 14th edition of Eurovision Young Dancers, held on 19 June 2015 at the New Theatre in Plzeň, Czech Republic, and presented by Libor Bouček.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Česká televize (ČT).

+Dancers representing ten countries took part in the competition; with Albania and Malta making their début; Slovakia returning after an eighteen-year break; and Armenia, Belarus, and Ukraine deciding not to participate.